thomaslim6793/microbis_model/README.md

 # 📂 Dataset Requirement

-The dataset required for training and inference is available on Zenodo:
+The dataset required for training is available on Zenodo:

 - **DOI**: [10.5281/zenodo.15300029](https://doi.org/10.5281/zenodo.15300029)